+Filed by the Registrant ⊠

 Filed by a Party other than the Registrant □

 Check the appropriate box:

-☑ Preliminary Proxy Statement
+□ Preliminary Proxy Statement

 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-☐ Definitive Proxy Statement
+☑ Definitive Proxy Statement

-☐ Definitive Additional Materials
+□ Definitive Additional Materials

-☐ Soliciting Material Pursuant under § 240.14a-12
+□ Soliciting Material Pursuant under § 240.14a-12

-PLUS THERAPEUTICS, INC.

-(Name of Registrant as Specified in Its Charter)

-,

-(Name of Registrant as Specified in Its Charter)
+PLUS THERAPEUTICS, INC. (Name of Registrant as Specified in Its Charter)

-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

+☑ No fee required

+☑ No fee required ☐ Fee paid previously with preliminary materials.